Optical geometries: Conformal optical geometry

 \subsection{Non-twisting congruences}

-This is a direct consequence of Proposition \ref{prop-non-twisting}: \begin{proposition} Let $(\mc{M}, \mbf{c},K)$ be a conformal optical geometry with congruence of null geodesics $\mc{K}$ with leaf space $(\ul{\mc{M}},\ul{H})$.
-The following statements are equivalent: \begin{enumerate} \item $\mc{K}$ is non-twisting; \item $\mc{M}$ is locally foliated by a one-parameter family of $(n+1)$-dimensional submanifolds, each containing an $n$-parameter family of null geodesics of $\mc{K}$; \item $\ul{H}$ is integrable, i.e., $\ul{\mc{M}}$ is locally foliated by $n$-dimensional submanifolds tangent to $\ul{H}$. \end{enumerate} \end{proposition}
+This is a direct consequence of Proposition \ref{prop-non-twisting}: \begin{prop} Let $(\mc{M}, \mbf{c},K)$ be a conformal optical geometry with congruence of null geodesics $\mc{K}$ with leaf space $(\ul{\mc{M}},\ul{H})$.
+The following statements are equivalent: \begin{enumerate} \item $\mc{K}$ is non-twisting; \item $\mc{M}$ is locally foliated by a one-parameter family of $(n+1)$-dimensional submanifolds, each containing an $n$-parameter family of null geodesics of $\mc{K}$; \item $\ul{H}$ is integrable, i.e., $\ul{\mc{M}}$ is locally foliated by $n$-dimensional submanifolds tangent to $\ul{H}$. \end{enumerate} \end{prop}